GeopJr/metadata-cleaner/README.md

 You can contribute to the documentation, translation or code, see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

+The application is part of [GNOME Circle](https://circle.gnome.org/), so the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) applies to this project.

 ## Support

 I've written this application for the benefit of everyone, if you want to help me in return, please consider [supporting me on Liberapay](https://liberapay.com/rmnvgr/)!